 The 2020 Census Bureau reports that 74,129 people who identify as American Indian/Alaska Native alone live in Colorado, many of whom live in urban areas, mostly in the Denver metro and Colorado Springs areas.
 The 2020 Census Bureau also shows there are more than 100,000 people who identify as American Indian/Alaska Native alone or in combination with one or more races living in Colorado.
 These population numbers are up since the 2010 Census, and the growing trend is expected to continue.

-During World War II and the years immediately after the war, American Indians from rural areas, particularly from reservations, moved to cities in search of better opportunities.
-Selected as one of the initial destination cities for the relocation and employment assistance programs of the Bureau of Indian Affairs (BIA), Denver became a hub for American Indian migrants.
-Although the federal government hoped to assimilate Indian relocatees by distancing them from reservation communities, the Denver American Indians created an urban Indian community to support themselves and showed little interest in losing their tribal or Indian identities.
+Selected as one of the initial destination cities for the relocation and employment assistance programs of the Bureau of Indian Affairs (BIA), Denver became a hub for American Indian individuals and families.
+Although the federal government hoped to assimilate Indian relocatees by distancing them from reservation communities, the AI/AN community created organizations and a community foundation to support themselves and showed little interest in losing their Tribal or AI/AN identities.

 For more information about American Indian/Alaska Native population statistics, check out the 2020 Census Bureau American Indian and Alaska Native Data page.